princeton-nlp/unintentional-unalignment/README.md

 For citing the paper you can use:

 ```
-@article{razin2024unintentional
+@article{razin2024unintentional,
   title={Unintentional Unalignment: Likelihood Displacement in Direct Preference Optimization},
-  author={Razin, Noam and Malladi, Sadhika and Bhaskar, Adityha and Chen, Danqi and Arora, Sanjeev and Hanin, Boris},
+  author={Razin, Noam and Malladi, Sadhika and Bhaskar, Adithya and Chen, Danqi and Arora, Sanjeev and Hanin, Boris},
   journal={arXiv preprint arXiv:2410.08847},
   year={2024}
 }